mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 Um, it's called Party Corgi.
 Yeah.
 It's a platform.
 It's a community for creators.
 That's how I would describe it.
 But, um, maybe you can go into more detail.
 What's your vision with it?
-And what's, you know, what's the heart of this community and.
-Why do you think what's, what seeds did you plant and what are people doing in this community that, you know, people are feeling so welcome there?
+And what's, you know, what's the heart of this community and, why do you think what's, what seeds did you plant and what are people doing in this community that, you know, people are feeling so welcome there?